Import restrictions and regulations

 Import ban on Russian raw materials

 Since 30 September 2023, there has been a ban on the import of iron and steel products containing Russian raw materials.
 The iron and steel products in question are listed in Annex XVII of European Regulation (EC) No. 833/2014.
 These are products beginning with commodity codes 7206 to 7229 and 7301 to 7326.
 These products may not contain Russian raw materials that also fall within these commodity codes.
-For some raw materials, the ban will take effect on 1 April 2024.
-These are raw materials beginning with commodity code 7207 11.
-And on 1 October 2024, the ban comes into effect for raw materials beginning with commodity codes 7207 12 10 and 7224 90.
+On 1 October 2024, a ban comes into effect for raw materials beginning with commodity codes 7207 12 10 and 7224 90.

 You must prove to customs upon importation that the iron and steel products do not contain raw materials of Russian origin.
 You prove this with a Mill Test Certificate (MTC).
 In case of doubt, customs may ask for additional proof.
 More information can be found in an article from the European Commission (from page 9).